Billing and account management

 Using self-hosted TimescaleDB and our open-source products is still free.

-If you create a Tiger Cloud account from AWS Marketplace, the pricing options are pay-as-you-go and annual commit.
-See AWS pricing for details.
+If you create a Tiger Cloud account from Azure Marketplace, the pricing options are pay-as-you-go and annual commit.
+See Azure pricing for details.

 Disaggregated, consumption-based compute and storageSection titled “Disaggregated, consumption-based compute and storage”